edbkei/dissertation/README.md

 The most important is VM1_Faber that represents the Faber Energy Operator, and VM2_Alice is the energy prossumer, and VM3_Bob is the energy consumer.
 Each one has specific ways to perform tests.
 These are:

 VM1_Faber has the following scripts:
 * agent.py.
-Same as existing in Hyperledger Aries by only changing external IP address, and timer.
+Same as existing in Hyperledger Aries design base with only change in external IP address, and timer.
 * agent_container.py.
 Same as agent.py.
 * faber.py.
 Same as agent.py
 * start2nodes.sh.
 Start Hyperledger Fabric with 2 nodes (default);